 The Golden Oldies movement which had its origins in New Zealand in 1979 has captured a special niche on the sporting scene, catering for mature athletes with an accent on 'Fun, Friendship and Fraternity'.

 All levels of sporting interest are catered for from enthusiasts to retired international players looking for a way to wind down full involvement in their chosen sport.

-To date athletes from Australia, Argentina, Brazil, Canada, USA, UK, Germany Japan, Hong Kong, South Africa, Russia and the Pacific Islands have registered.
+To date athletes from Australia, Argentina, Brazil, Canada, USA, UK, Germany Japan, Hong Kong (China), South Africa, Russia and the Pacific Islands have registered.

 Competition will be based at a number of well-known Christchurch sports venues including Hagley Park which is in the centre of Christchurch city and the hub for much of the city’s sporting activity.
 The park is within easy walking distance of the city's entertainment and accommodation hubs.